Private US moon lander still working after breaking leg and falling, but not for long

 Mission director Tim Crain said it’s uncertain if Odysseus will wake up.
 The extreme cold of the lunar night could crack the electronics and kill the batteries.

-A Wednesday night shutdown would represent an early end for the second mission under NASA’s commercial program for lunar deliveries But it far outpaced a rival’s failed effort last month; that lander had a fuel leak and came crashing back to Earth.
+A Wednesday night shutdown would represent an early end for the first U.S. moon landing in more than 50 years and only the second mission under NASA’s commercial program for lunar deliveries.
+But it far outpaced a rival’s failed effort last month; that lander had a fuel leak and came crashing back to Earth.

 Because of a last-minute switch from the lander’s inactive navigation system to NASA’s experimental guidance lasers on board, Odysseus missed its desired flat terrain by 1 mile (1.5 kilometers) and ended up at a higher elevation than anticipated.
 As a result, it was descending too fast and hit harder than the legs could tolerate, according to Altemus.
-The 14-foot (4.3-meter) lander momentarily stood upright, its engine firing, before slowly falling.
+The 14-foot (4.3-meter) lander momentarily stood upright, its engine firing, before slowly falling onto a slight slope.

 Worker error before the flight made the lander's navigation system unusable.